 Preparing Facilities and Campus for Sunday Worship and Weekday Activities

 - Our Sextons have completed a deep cleaning of our facilities.

 - Hand wipes and sanitizers will be available in bathrooms, hallways, and entrances.

 - Entrance doors and exit doors will be propped open at the appropriate times.

 What to expect when you arrive

-- Entrances will open 30 minutes prior to the beginning of each service.
+- Entrances will open 30 minutes prior to the beginning of each service/event.

-- Health screening tables will be set up at each entrance and, if necessary, at the courtyard entrance to Fellowship Hall.
+- Health screening tables will be set up at each entrance.